Skip to main content

 • a letting agency

-If you're not sure, use our tool to check what type of tenancy you have.
+If you're not sure, check what type of tenancy you have.

 Your tenancy agreement

-Your tenancy agreement is a contract that should say what your rights and responsibilities are, such as:
+Your tenancy agreement is a contract that says what your rights and responsibilities are, such as:

 • how much rent you pay